LOOKING FOR THE BEST THINGS TO DO IN SYDNEY AT NIGHT?

 Darling Harbour has a reputation for being one of Sydney’s most family-friendly destinations, with plenty of attractions that kids will love.
 But after dark, the best thing to do has to be watching the free fireworks that take place on select Saturday nights throughout the year.
 In summer, things kick off at 9 pm and are a little earlier during the winter months.

 Ever wanted to fall asleep listening to a lion’s roar?
 Well, you can do just that at Taronga Zoo during this unforgettable overnight experience.
-It includes a night safari to spot some of the zoo’s nocturnal species, plus a behind-the-scenes tour in the morning.
+It includes a night safari to spot some of the zoo’s nocturnal species and a behind-the-scenes morning tour.
 Prices for a family start from around $965.

 Travelling solo or want to mingle with like-minded individuals?
 Check out these engaging tours to explore Sydney after dark.